yanapermana/useful-go-scripts/README.md

 # useful-go-scripts
-It may be useful for some people.
+It may be useful for some people who want learn about Go.